 Innovation?
 No, not so much.

 Any photography pro will tell you that sensor size matters more than the number of megapixels in your camera.
 A larger sensor lets you capture more light, giving you the upper hand when you’re taking photos in dark spaces.
 So Apple is definitely moving in a smart direction with its new “bigger pixels” approach.
 But it’s also following others on this path of enlightenment.

 HTC was the first major smartphone manufacturer to put bigger (instead of more) pixels in its camera sensors.
-The iPhone 5s’s camera boasts slightly larger pixels than the ones you’d find in most smartphone cameras, but they’re still smaller than the 2-micron “ultrapixels” found in the HTC One.
+The iPhone 5s’s camera boasts slightly larger pixels than the ones you’d find in most smartphone cameras, but they’re still smaller than the 2-micron “ultrapixels” found in the

 That said, one advantage that the iPhone 5s has over the One is that Apple offers twice the number of megapixels, allowing you to take larger photos and crop images without losing as much clarity.

 This one’s a toss-up.
 Existing smartphone cameras do have dual camera flashes, but Apple seems to have advanced the technology.